-Operational impacts.
 During operations, the project has the potential to generate criteria pollutants (ozone precursors and fine particulates), primarily from new vehicle trips.
 According to trip generation rates for cannabis activities applied by the Department of Public Works (Letter from David E. Grim dated November 16, 2018), the project is expected to generate six (6) average daily motor vehicle trips.
-Employees would be required to carpool.

 According to the 2012 SLOAPCD CEQA Handbook, a project that generates fewer than 99 average daily motor vehicle trips will generate emissions that fall below the threshold of significance for ozone precursors.
-In addition, the site would be accessed via a 0.1-mile access roadway off Highway 58 that would be improved with a gravel base.
-According to the SLOAPCD, an unpaved roadway of one mile in length carrying 6.0 round trips would likely exceed the 25 lbs/day PM10 threshold.
-Because the road is less than one mile in length, project operations would not exceed the 25 lbs/day PM10 threshold.
+In addition, the site would be accessed via a 0.3-mile unpaved roadway (Tule Elk Lane) off Highway 58.
+Because the road is less than one mile in length, project operations would not exceed the 25 lbs/day $PM{10}$ threshold.
 Therefore, impacts related to exceedance of federal, state, or APCD ambient air quality standards due to operational activities would be less than significant and less than cumulatively considerable.